Brandon Judgment Lawyer

 If you are facing a legal proceeding by a creditor seeking to obtain a judgment against you for a debt owed, you can place an automatic stay (stop) on the action by filing Chapter 7 or Chapter 13 bankruptcy.
 Under the laws of the U.S. Bankruptcy Code, all creditors must immediately stop court actions and work through the debtor’s legal representation to seek a resolution for repayment.
 Even if you are only a day away from the final judgment decision, bankruptcy puts a stop to the action.

-The objective of every debt solution at The Golden Law Group is to help you get a new start on a fresh financial future.
 Our first action is to get creditors and debt collectors off your back by putting a stop to any legal action pending against you immediately!
-To make the process as streamlined and efficient as possible for you, we don't even wait until you have paid the entire retainer amount.
+To make the process as streamlined and efficient as possible for you, we don’t even wait until you have paid the entire retainer amount.
 Just pay a nominal amount toward the retainer, and we will start working on your case.
 The day you pay your low down payment on the affordable full retainer fee, you have a lawyer.
 Under rules of the Fair Debt Collections Act, collectors must deal exclusively with your attorney.